Università Cattolica del Sacro Cuore: Research

 Research activities of the university included nearly 3,000 research projects underway in 2009 and 4,668 publications and 4 atheneum centres.
 The research is divided into 22 departments, 54 institutes, and 70 research centres.
-The 22 departments (if these are added to 16 which refer to the medical care area) are aimed to promote and coordinate the activities of institutional research and contribute to the organization of doctoral research (PhD).
+The 22 departments (if these are added to 16, which refer to the medical care area) are aimed at promoting and coordinating the activities of institutional research and contributing to the organisation of doctoral research (PhD).
 The atheneum centres were established in 2007 and have structures for the conception, development, and implementation of research projects and training on social issues.
 The specific fields of focus for the atheneum centres are bioethics, the family, social teaching, and international solidarity.

 Admissions

-All schools have a limited number of seats and most of the schools require an admission test to enrol.
+All schools have a limited number of seats, and most of the schools require an admission test to enrol.

 The admission test of the School of Medicine "Agostino Gemelli" is one of the most selective of the university.
 This test consists of a written test and/or an oral exam.
 In the admission test in 2017, which took place in Rome and Milan, there were 8907 candidates for 300 seats.